vinerya/eco-code-analyzer/README.md

 4. Add support for more programming languages
 5. Improve documentation and provide usage examples
 6. Refine the assumptions and coefficients used in the analysis
+7. Expand the tree planting contribution feature with more options and partnerships

 ## License